This section provides step-by-step instructions that you must complete before you can submit your first Product Advertising API request.

 All requests you send to Product Advertising API must be authenticated using a signed version of the request.
-We have a tool, the Product Advertising API Signed Requests Helper, to generate this signed request.
+Use the Product Advertising API Signed Requests Helper to generate this signed request.
 You can use this tool online or download it to your machine.

 This section helps you confirm that your development environment is set up correctly.
 Skip to the section that corresponds to the toolkit you downloaded.
 Or, if you are viewing this document online, you can view the setup steps for your preferred programming language by using the Filter View list on the top-right corner of the page.

 You can implement Product Advertising API operations directly in Java.
 You can also generate and use the Product Advertising API Java Client-Side library to simplify your Java implementations.
 This section explains how to generate the Product Advertising API Java Client-Side Library.
 The next section shows you how to use it to create a request.